Skip to main content

 Principal Investigators: Majid Afshar, MD, MS & Joel Gordon, MD

-ICTR worked with UW Health to evaluate the use of Ambient AI software during outpatient visits.
-This new technology makes notetaking easier for doctors, creating a better patient experience.
-This quick turnaround project resulted in a playbook for integrating Generative AI tools into health care that can be adopted by others.
+ICTR’s Learning Health System program worked with UW Health to evaluate the use of Ambient AI software during outpatient visits.
+This new technology makes notetaking easier for doctors, improving clinician well-being and creating a better patient experience.
+Since 2024, over 550 providers have used the Ambient AI software to take notes.
+Providers have shifted away from Virtual Scribe, dropping from 250 to 35 providers, cutting costs by $4.4M.

 Learn more through coverage of this program from WISC-TV and UW Health.